adobe/web-platform/samples/css-customfilters/Readme.md

 -----

 CSS Custom Filters bring cinematic visual effects to HTML, using simple CSS syntax.
-They expand the visual effects and interactivity possible with Web content.
+They expand the visual effects and interactivity possible with web content.
-We think CSS shaders can be both visually pleasing and, perhaps more importantly, provide enhanced user experience by offering very organic and natural user interaction feedback.
+We think CSS Custom Filters can be both visually pleasing and, perhaps more importantly, provide enhanced user experience by offering very organic and natural user interaction feedback.